ukitake/tockstalk/README.md

 # tockstalk

-A [Cypress](https://docs.cypress.io/guides/overview/why-cypress) bot to book restaurants on [Tock](exploretock.com) and report attempts to [Slack](https://slack.com).
+A [Cypress](https://docs.cypress.io/guides/overview/why-cypress) bot to book restaurants on [Tock](exploretock.com) and optionally report attempts to [Slack](https://slack.com).

 ![image](https://user-images.githubusercontent.com/160452/228733212-c30c234a-ee89-4167-8b30-b7a2edac4c91.png)

 ## Prerequisites

 Ensure your computer has `node` and `npm` installed.
 You can use [nodenv](https://github.com/nodenv/nodenv#installation) if you don't.
 Once installed, use `npm install` to pull down the dependencies for the project.
 Before you can run the bot, you'll also need to configure it.
 Read on to the next section for how to do that.

 ## Configuration